 Business Operations discourages purchases from eBay for the reasons listed below:

 - eBay requires purchasers to indemnify them.
 Per the eBay terms and conditions, "You will indemnify and hold us (and our officers, directors, agents, subsidiaries, joint ventures, and employees), harmless from any claim or demand, including reasonable attorney's fees, made by any third party due to or arising out of your breach of this Agreement, or your violation of any law or the rights of a third party."

 - eBay takes no responsibility to guarantee the product is delivered after payment.

 Yes!
 Business Operations has created a central Wilkes Amazon Business account that will make it easier for you to purchase on Amazon.com.
 The goal is to simplify the purchasing process so that you are able to take advantage of the wide selection and competitive prices of the Amazon marketplace, while creating separation from personal accounts and personal usage.
 Your @wilkes.edu email address or University P-Card may no longer be associated with an Amazon Prime account.
+Amazon Prime is not permitted to be purchased on a Wilkes P-Card.
 Amazon Business will NOT replace current Wilkes University practices for purchasing office supplies, furniture, and technology-related items.

 If you will be making purchases from Amazon, please contact Janet Cussatt for an invitation and set-up instructions for the Wilkes Amazon Business account.